HeavyRain266/HelloScala/README.md

 # hello-scala

 ### "Hello, World" program written in Scala with LWJGL

-Thats my first experience with Scala and wanted to create something interesting, so in near feature that one boring window with red background will turn into OpenGL or Vulkan triangle.
+Thats my first experience with Scala and wanted to create something interesting, so in near feature that one boring window with red background will become OpenGL or Vulkan triangle.

 ### Tested on:

 - Linux
 - macOS (intel)
 - Windows